 The members as a whole are the general assembly, and the General Assembly (GA) is the supreme authority of the local.
 The GA meets at least twice per year, but also when the need arises, to discuss matters of importance and concern.
 During the GA members may resolve any matter concerning the organization and internal functions of the union, choose members of all committees and the auditors, appoint delegates and representatives of the local, approve budgets, plans, and agreements, amend the bylaws, and in general, take all the steps it feels are advisable to ensure the effective operation of the local.
 The GA also decides whether to accept or reject proposed collective agreements, and decides upon pressure tactics and whether to strike.
 Finally, the GA elects yearly the members of the executive councils.

-The executive council is composed of seven TRAC members elected during the general assembly who are liberated each week for working for the union.
-Their tasks is to defend the interests of the union, mobilize TRAC members, coordinate the bargaining with the employer, represent the union at PSAC instances or other political events and help members defends their rights.
+The Executive Council is composed of six TRAC members elected during the general assembly who are liberated each week for working for the union.
+Their tasks are to defend the interests of the union, mobilize TRAC members, coordinate the bargaining with the employer, represent the union at PSAC instances or other political events and help members defends their rights.
 The executive council is also bound by the mandates adopted throughout the GA and can only follow what the members decided during a GA.

-The delegates meeting is held once per month.
+The Delegate meeting is held once per month.
 All delegates and executives meet and discuss forthcoming activities and issues observed in their respective departments and faculties.

 The Teaching and Research Assistants at Concordia (TRAC) is a labour union local comprising the teaching assistants and research assistants at Concordia University in Montreal, Quebéc.